List of top-division football clubs in UEFA countries: Wales

 Although Wales joined UEFA in 1954, Welsh football operated on a regional basis until 1992, with no national championship.
 Five Welsh clubs play not in the Welsh football league system, but in the English football league system.
 Currently, there are no Welsh clubs competing in the Premier League.
 Welsh club Swansea City was relegated to the second level, the EFL Championship, at the end of the 2017–18 season, while Cardiff City were relegated following the 2018–19 season.
-Three other Welsh clubs participate lower down the English football league system: Newport County, Wrexham, and Merthyr Town.
+Three other Welsh clubs participate lower down the English football league system:Wrexham (EFL League One), Newport County (EFL League Two), and Merthyr Town (Southern League Premier Division South).
 Despite competing in Football Association competitions, the latter three are under the jurisdiction of the Football Association of Wales.
 Until 2011 Swansea City and Cardiff City had similar arrangements with the FAW but are now under the jurisdiction of The Football Association.
-The most successful Welsh club since the formation of the Welsh Premier League is The New Saints, with 13 league titles after having clinched their eighth straight league crown in 2018–19.
+The most successful Welsh club since the formation of the Welsh Premier League is The New Saints, with 16 league titles.
 Since the 2010–11 season, the Welsh Premier League has featured 12 teams.
 Relegation to and promotion from lower regional leagues is in part dictated by whether or not clubs can obtain a Premier League licence; only clubs able to obtain a licence are eligible for promotion, and clubs which fail to obtain one are relegated regardless of their final league position.

-Clubs and locations as of 2021-22 season:
+Clubs and locations as of 2025–26 season: